-Reference list
+Reference List

-- (1) References are listed in alphabetical order according to surname and initials of first author.
-If more than one reference exists for the same first author, arrange in date order.
-Use a and b for papers published in the same year. - (2) Initials should follow all surnames in the list of authors; insert a full stop and space after each initial and parentheses round the date.

-- (3) Journal titles will not be abbreviated unless they are entered into Mendeley this way. - (4) Use the following style:
+- (1) References are listed in alphabetical order according to the surname and initials of the first author.
+If more than one reference exists for the same author, arrange in date order.
+Use a and b for papers published the same year. - (2) Initials should follow all surnames in the list of author; insert a full stop and space after each initial and parenthesis round the date. - (3) Journal titles should not be abbreviated unless they are entered into Endnote this way and should be given in italics. - (4) Use the following style.